Anomaly Detection: Hidiroglou-Berthelot or HB-edit

 Demonstration

 To demonstrate this method I am going to use the 2020 and 2010 Census tract-level population estimates.
-Code to create this dataset from the Census API is available here:
+Code to create this dataset from the Census API is available in the spoiler below:

 Click to view code